saimsiddiqui218/saimcsci127/SaimProjectWebpageJamaicaHills.md

 The following are Satellite and Zone maps of Jamaica Hills

+As can be seen in the pictures, Jamaica Hill is already at capacity for its current zoning regulations.
+Unfortunately, we will be unable to add any additional housing, and Mayor De Blasio will have to look elsewhere.
+It entirely consists of residential zones.
+The R3 and R4 zones are already maxed out with the attached and semi-detached 1-story and 2-story houses they are allowed to have, and the R5 zone already has more than enough apartments buildings.
+We can't utilize the commmercial zones because they don't fall within the bounds of Jamaica Hills, although that would be a pertinent solution.

+As far as additional services goes, Jamaica Hills is already a hub, with a 100 transit score, and a walkability of 92, not to mention the abundance of educational institutions.
+There are hospitals and clinics nearby, and there are very few sanitation complaints, meaning the DOS is doing their job well.
+Issues like noise complaint, heat/hot water, and parking, can be solved systematically on a case by case basis, no need to change it institutionally.
+In conclusion: We're good as is!

 ![Satellite Map of Jamaical Hills](/JamaicaHillsSat.png)
 ![Zone Map of Jamaical Hills](/JamaicaHillsZones.png)